scalabel/scalabel/README.md

     ```
     If you are on Ubuntu, you may need to run the script with `sudo`.

     Then you can use our python script to launch the server.
 The code requires Python 3.7 or above.
+We use 3.8 by default.
     ```
     python3.8 scripts/launch_server.py --config ./local-data/scalabel/config.yml
     ```